 Step 4- Stuff the softened butter and lavender underneath the skin of the breasts of the chicken.

-Step 5- Stuff the lavender and 1 sliced lemon inside the cavity of the chicken and place extra lavender on top of the chicken.
+Step 5- Stuff the lavender and 1 sliced lemon inside the cavity of the chicken.

 Step 6- Tie the legs with cooking twine.
 The easiest way is to tie one leg first in a knot and then wrap the second leg and pull the string tight.
 Then tie the end of the first knot to the string.
 Cut off the excess string.